 Every hour of every day, there is allegation of child abuse in Connecticut.

-- A child is abused or neglected every 47 seconds in the U.S.
+A child is abused or neglected every 47 seconds in the U.S.

-- More than 3 million children are subjects of at least one child abuse case each year.
+More than 3 million children are subjects of at least one child abuse case each year.

-- 1 in 10 (1 in 7 girls and 1 in 25 boys) children will be sexually abused before their 18th birthday.
+1 in 10 (1 in 7 girls and 1 in 25 boys) children will be sexually abused before their 18th birthday.

-- The median age for reported abuse is nine years old.
+The median age for reported abuse is nine years old.

-- 90% of perpetrators are individuals the child knows.
+90% of perpetrators are individuals the child knows.

-- In 2013, it was estimated that more than 1,500 children died from abuse and neglect.
+In 2013, it was estimated that more than 1,500 children died from abuse and neglect.

-- 1 in 5 youth, ages 10 to 17, receive sexual solicitation or are approached online.
+1 in 5 youth, ages 10 to 17, receive sexual solicitation or are approached online.

-- Only one third of households with internet access protect their children with filtering or blocking software.
+Only one third of households with internet access protect their children with filtering or blocking software.

 How do I know?

-- Evidence that a child has been sexually abused is not always obvious, and many children do not report that they have been abused.
+Evidence that a child has been sexually abused is not always obvious, and many children do not report that they have been abused.
 Only around 38% of child victims disclose the face that they have been sexually abused.
 Of these, 40% tell a close friend rather than an adult or authority, which does not always result in a formal report.

-- Please refer to the National Children’s Advocacy Center link for a full list of abuse signs and symptoms of both children and parents.
+Please refer to the National Children’s Advocacy Center link for a full list of abuse signs and symptoms of both children and parents.

-Drug and/or Alcohol Problems:
+Drug and/or Alcohol Problems

-Victims of child sexual abuse are at greater risk for developing drug and alcohol related problems.
+Victims of child sexual abuse are at greater risk for developing drug and alcohol-related problems.
 Reports indicate that adolescents with a history of child sexual abuse demonstrate a three to four-fold increase in rates of substance abuse and dependence.

-Teenage Pregnancy and Sexual Health:
+Teenage Pregnancy and Sexual Health

 Girls who are victims of sexual abuse are 2.2 times more likely to become teen mothers.
-Forty-five % of pregnant teens report a history of child abuse.
+Forty-five percent of pregnant teens report a history of child abuse.
 Abused or neglected children are also more likely to engage in sexual risk-taking as they reach adolescence, thereby increasing their chances of contracting a sexually transmitted disease.
-Victims of child sexual abuse are at a higher risk for rape in adulthood, and the rate of risk increases according to the severity of the child sexual abuse experience.
+Victims of child sexual abuse are at a higher risk for rape in adulthood, and the rate of risk increases according to the severity of the child sexual abuse experiences.

 Children who have experienced abuse are nine times more likely to become involved in criminal activities.

-Many Victims - One Perpetrator:
+Many Victims - One Perpetrator

-The lifetime cost of child maltreatment and related fatalities in one year totals $124 billion, according to a study funded by the CDC.
+The lifetime cost of child maltreatment and related fatalities in one year totals $124 Billion, according to a study funded by the CDC.
 According to studies, adverse childhood experiences were associated with an increased likelihood of employment problems, financial problems, and absenteeism.